ooni/netx/DESIGN.md

 func (d *Dialer) DialTLS(network, address string) (conn net.Conn, err error)
 ```

-These three functions will behave exactly as their namesake
+These three functions will behave exactly as the same
 functions in the Go standard library, except that they
 will perform measurements.
 A `Dialer` replacement will be
 constructed like: